Works in London

-In his work Brand New Me, Maxwell explores the effect of individuals’ enforced exposure to marketing, by using 20 pints of his own blood to paint an epic-scale replica of his logo.
-From this, to his project Drawn Out, in which he filled four 10 meter rolls of paper with approximately 10 million hand-drawn singular lines.
-This durational piece took over a year to complete living in isolation.
-Then came the viral footage of his sculpture Left Out, which has so far been viewed over 40 million times, Maxwell’s “thought-provoking works” (Huffington Post) are “causing a stir throughout the international art scene” (Lodown Magazine).
+In his work Brand New Me, Maxwell draws attention to the pressures of capitalism on society by using 20 pints of his own blood to paint an epic-scale replica of his logo.
+His work Drawn Out is made from four 10 meter rolls of paper on which he drew approximately 10 million hand-drawn singular lines over a year whilst in isolation.
+From those works to his sculpture Left Out, which has so far been viewed over 40 million times on social media, Maxwell’s “thought-provoking” works (Huffington Post) are “causing a stir throughout the international art scene” (Lodown Magazine).